barrypolley/greatwalks/README.md

 # GreatWalks

+## NOTICE:
+This repo is kept for historical reasons only.
+Please refer to the (NZ) Department of Conservation github account for current source.

 This repo contains all the static files (html/js/css/images/fonts) that comprise the app.

 It's generated from the "greatwalks-builder" repo so please don't edit this repo directly.